 In 1900, Carpatho-Rusyn immigrants in Bridgeport formed the Greek Catholic St. John the Baptist Church and in 1907 purchased property for use as a church at 717 Arctic Street, near Hallet Street.
 Beginning in the 1920s, there was tension within the church and with the Catholic hierarchy in Rome over the issue of married priests.
 St. John’s defended married clergy and joined in the action of a Congress of Churches in Pittsburgh that severed all relations with the Roman Catholic Church.
 A new Orthodox church was thus created, called the American Carpatho-Russian Orthodox Greek Catholic Church.
 Back in Bridgeport, a group of Uniates, who remained loyal to the Roman Catholic Church, sued to gain control of St. John’s church property, which they reoccupied in 1944.
 This Greek, or Byzantine, Catholic St. John’s Church relocated to Trumbull in 1976.
 The Carpatho-Russian Orthodox Greek Catholic St. John’s Church, now denied the property on Arctic Street, constructed a new church in 1944-1946 at 364 Mill Hill Avenue in Bridgeport.
 The church successfully defended against another Catholic civil suit to obtain this new property in 1947.
 The interior was expanded and renovated in 1956-1959.

 Formed in 1919, Emanuel Synagogue in Hartford was Connecticut’s first Conservative congregation.
 In 1920, members dedicated its first synagogue in the former North Methodist Church on Main Street.
 With a growing membership, the congregation purchased farmland on Woodland Street in Hartford’s Upper Albany neighborhood.
 A new synagogue, designed by Ebbets and Frid, was completed in 1927.
 Emanuel Synagogue’s cemetery is located on Jordan Lane in Wethersfield.
 By the 1950s, with many Emanuel members having moved to West Hartford, the synagogue purchased land on Mohegan Drive and built a social hall and religious school there in 1959.
-Services continued to be held at Woodland Street until 1970, when a new Emanuel Synagogue was completed on Mohegan Drive.
+Services continued to be held at Woodland Street until 1968.
+A new Emanuel Synagogue was completed on Mohegan Drive in 1970.
 The former Hartford synagogue is now Faith Seventh Day Adventist Church.

 Russian Village is a historic district, located between Route 6 and the Pomperaug River in Southbury.
 It was established in 1925 by a group of Russians who had fled to America after the Russian Revolution in 1917.
 Count Ilya Tolstoy, the son of Leo Tolstoy, discovered the area during a visit to his translator in Southbury.
 Siberian novelist George Grebenstchikoff then led the establishment of a community there, intended as a seasonal cultural center for Russian writers, artists, musicians and scientists.
 The village was named Churaevka, after a Siberian village mentioned in Grebenstchikoff‘s works.
 The community, established by, but not limited to, the creative intelligentsia, remained a predominantly Russian community into the 1980s.
 The main building in the Village is a chapel dedicated to St. Sergius.
 A stone building, it was designed by philosopher and painter Nicholas Roerich, financed by helicopter inventor Igor Sikorsky, and built in 1932 – 33 with labor volunteered by village residents, including Ivan Wassileff, a stone mason.
 The Chapel was also intended to be a memorial to the Cathedral of Our Savior in Moscow, which was destroyed by the Soviets in 1931 and has more recently been rebuilt.
 Since the Chapel itself is too small to contain a congregation, there is a small amphitheater with curved stone benches just outside, facing the Chapel.
 In 1931, the Chapel was deeded to the Roerich Museum in New York and later to the Synod of Bishops of the Russian Orthodox Church Outside of Russia.